-The Waterway Ecosystem Research Group, at the Burnley Campus of the University of Melbourne, is a group of researchers studying interactions between landscapes and running waters.
-We aim to develop tools for achieving healthy streams and rivers in urban and rural landscapes.
+The Waterway Ecosystem Research Group (WERG) is a group of researchers studying interactions between landscapes and running waters.
+We aim to generate knowledge and tools for achieving healthy streams and rivers in urban and rural landscapes.

-The group is made up of ecologists, hydrologists, chemists, geomorphologists and works in collaboration with social scientists and environmental economists.
-Combined, these skills allow us to undertake novel interdisciplinary research, as well as fundamental and applied research within each of our own disiplines.
+The group is made up of ecologists, hydrologists, chemists, geomorphologists and social scientists.
+Combined, these skills allow us to undertake novel interdisciplinary research, as well as fundamental and applied research within each of our own disciplines.

-Our research spans a range from laboratory studies (e.g. development and testing of stormwater management technologies) through to modelling (e.g development and application of hydrologic, hydraulic and ecological models) and field-based research (e.g. examination of drivers of ecological and geomorphic condition of running waters, at whole-of-catchment scale).
+Our research ranges from laboratory studies (e.g. development and testing of stormwater management technologies) through to modelling (e.g development and application of hydrologic, hydraulic and ecological models) and field-based research (e.g. examination of drivers of ecological and geomorphic condition of running waters, at whole-of-catchment scale).

 We work in close collaboration with other researchers and research programs from around the world, as well as our local industry partners.
 This includes: Melbourne Water; the Green Infrastructure Research Group; Mind-4-Stormwater; La Trobe University; Parks Victoria and the Dept. Environment, Land, Water and Planning.